|Born||In 250 AC, at Casterly Rock|

 |Spouse(s)||Lady Darlessa Marbrand|

 A Game of Thrones (appendix)

 A Clash of Kings (mentioned)

 A Dance with Dragons (mentioned)

-Born as the fourth of Tytos Lannister's children by Lady Jeyne Marbrand, Tygett was the third of four brothers.
-A younger brother of Tywin Lannister, Tygett always felt he was living in his brother's shadow, which made him an angry man.
-Tygett's relationship with his eldest brother was notoriously stormy.
+Born as the fourth of Lord Tytos Lannister's children by Lady Jeyne Marbrand, Tygett was the third of four brothers.
+Tyg always felt he was living in the shadow of his eldest brother, Tywin, with whom he always had a difficult relationship.

-By 270 AC, King Aerys II Targaryen had come to disregard Tywin Lannister, so when Tywin tried to name Tygett as the master-at-arms at the Red Keep, the King passed Tygett over in favor for Ser Willem Darry.
+By 270 AC, King Aerys II Targaryen had come to disregard Tywin, his Hand of the King.
+When Tywin tried to name Tygett as the master-at-arms at the Red Keep, the king instead chose Ser Willem Darry.